Luigian/Php_Piscine/day07/ex04/README.md

-# Piscine_Php / day07 / ex04 : His sister ?
+# Php_Piscine / day07 / ex04 : His sister ?
 Seriously

 ## Description
 In this bizarre exercise we use the parent class Lannister and two child classes: Jaime and Tyrion, to set the conditions that will determine if the mentioned child classes will perpetuate intimate relations with others given characters of Game of Thrones... yes.